Setup Kubernetes 1.14 Cluster on CentOS 7.6

 Run 'kubectl get nodes' on the control-plane to see this node join the cluster.

-To check if your node joined the cluster, execute below command from master node.
+To check if your node joined the cluster, execute the below command from master node.

 kubectl get nodes